tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

   - Look for (1) vacants (2) Fixer-uppers (3) Legal proceedings
   - Reach out to the owner!
 (1) call (2) mail (3) neighbors
   - Recommend Tool: Deal Machine - https://www.coachcarson.com/dealmachine-YT
+  - looking for sign of distress
+    - junk in the yard
+    - broken down cars
+    - busted windows
+    - overgrown weed
+    - old roof

 - **MLS**
   - Find a real estate agent
   - Get automated leads in your target area
   - Be FIRST (minutes or hours!
 Not days) or LAST (persistence & follow-up)
+  - **expired listings within 60-90 days on multiple list service (MLS)**
+    - the home either not worth what they want or they had an equity situation where they couldn't get what they needed to get out of the deal.

 - **Networking Groups**